Do you want healthy and happy fish?

 How often should you use an aquarium test kit?

-During cycling, you should test your water every day so that you can keep an eye on how your new tank is progressing through the nitrogen cycle.
+When you first cycle your aquarium, you should test your water every day so that you can keep an eye on how your new tank is progressing through the nitrogen cycle.

 Once your tank is set up and cycled, and you have developed a good maintenance routine, you can drop the testing down to once a week.